0xk-h/hnt/README.md

 ## Features

-- **Multi-threaded Module Loader** — Fast startup for multiple modules using Rust async (`tokio`).
+- **Multi-threaded Startup:** Fast module loading using Rust’s asynchronous Tokio runtime, ensuring quick startup even with multiple tools.
-- **Interactive CLI UI** — Arrow-key navigation, selection, and smooth terminal UX.
+- **Interactive Terminal UI:** Visually appealing menus and prompts with arrow-key navigation, thanks to the Cliclack library, for a smooth CLI experience.
-- **Git Automation** — AI-assisted commit messages, filtering, dry-run support, upstream configuration.
+- **Git Automation:** Automate common Git tasks, such as commit, push, setting upstream, and generating commit messages with AI assistance.
-- **Games Module** — Terminal games like "Guess" for fun or practice.
+- **AI Integration:** Query an AI assistant (using Google Gemini) directly from the terminal; supports full or concise output and easy API key management.
-- **AI Integration** — Run prompts directly from the CLI, choose pretty or concise output formats.
+- **Interactive Games:** Built-in terminal games (like a number Guessing Game) for fun or practice without leaving the CLI.
-- **Customizable Scaffold** — Dynamically generate fullstack, frontend-only or backend-only projects, ready-to-run and pre-wired for seamless integration.
+- **Project Scaffolding:** Generate boilerplate for new projects (frontend, backend, or full-stack) using predefined templates (React, Express, FastAPI, Axum, etc.) via an interactive wizard or command-line flags.
-- **Extensible** — Modular architecture allows easy addition of new CLI commands.
+- **Configurable and Extensible:** A configuration file (`~/.hnt/config.toml`) stores defaults (e.g., AI key, scaffold preferences).
+The modular architecture allows adding new commands or plugins easily.

 ---